Showing posts with label YouTube. Show all posts

 Wednesday, June 7, 2023

 I like to read biographies.
-Actually, I prefer the “auto” biography or memoir.
-I do read biographies, but I am more inclined to go for the account actually written by the individual telling their own story.
+I prefer the memoir, but I also read biographies, although I am inclined to go for the account actually written by the individual telling their own story.

 I feel that sometimes biography is used as a catch-all word that includes autobiography, biography, and memoir.
-I quite like the Wikipedia definition of memoir.
+Here is the Wikipedia definition of memoir.